infinite-system/shopify/README.md

 Products authorized add API can be found at: http://34.71.79.49/shopify/api/products via POST request via POSTMAN or any other API checker, if viewed through browser it will redirect to login page.
-It can also be access by loginning into the application and submitting the requests there.
+It can also be access by login in into the application and submitting the requests there.

 Benchmarking can be found at: